 Catch up with Solent's latest research news

-Creative and digital industries
+Creative and cultural industries

 Solent has a strong record of research and innovation in the creative industries, with a focus on the fields of visual art and culture (history, theory and practice), music industries, screen research (film and television), and communications and creative writing.

 Rapidly developing research areas in creative and immersive technologies, such as virtual reality and augmented reality, are driving innovative research forward.
 We cover the range of the design process from inception through prototyping, to implementation and user experience and usability.